-Many patients pay out-of-pocket for Athletic Therapy.
-At LiquidGym we respect your dollar by providing only one-on-one appointments with your Athletic Therapist.
-In addition to your on-site treatment, if appropriate, the therapist will provide a self-managed home care treatment program to facilitate your recovery.
+Many patients pay out-of-pocket for physiotherapy.
+At LiquidGym we respect your dollar by providing only one-on-one appointments with your physiotherapist.
+We do not double-book clients, nor do we provide your treatment through support personnel.
+In addition to your on-site treatment, if appropriate, the physiotherapist will provide a self-managed home care treatment program to facilitate your recovery.

-Due to a high number of last-minute cancellations and missed appointments, any Athletic Therapy appointments canceled within 48 hours of the scheduled appointment time will be subjected to a $50 cancellation fee per 30 minutes of missed appointment time.
+Due to a high number of last-minute cancellations and missed appointments, any physiotherapy appointments canceled within 48 hours of the scheduled appointment time will be subjected to a $50 cancellation fee per 30 minutes of missed appointment time.